Game Day Guide: Moda Center

 What to Expect

 WNBA games are faster-paced than NBA.
 More intimate atmosphere.
 Crowd skews younger and more diverse.
-This is an inaugural season -- sellout crowds, electric energy, fans building culture from day one.
+This is an inaugural season.
+Sellout crowds, electric energy, fans building culture from day one.
 The Fire sold 15,000+ season memberships before having a single player on the roster.
 Bring your voice.

 Accessibility